paul-hammant/tbd/content/branch-by-abstraction/index.md

 repository in order, and as done.
 2. Write a second implementation of the abstraction for the to be introduced code, and commit that, but maybe as 'turned off' within the trunk so that other developers are not depending on it yet.
 If needed, this can take multiple commits as above.
-The abstraction from #1 may also be occasionally tweaked, but must follow the same rule - don't break the build.
+The abstraction from #1 may also be occasionally tweaked, but must follow the same rule - do not break the build.
 3. Flip the software 'off' switch to 'on' for the rest of the team, and commit/push that.
 4. Remove the to be replaced implementation